 Street food or souvenir 2,000~3,000 won + Hanok café 4,000~ won + Museum Kimchikan admission 5,000 won

-Samcheong-dong is the neighborhood located northeast of Gyeongbokgung Palace, and the main road has become a representative cultural street of Seoul due to the many cafés, galleries, and unique restaurants.
+Samcheong-dong is the neighborhood located northeast of Gyeongbokgung Palace, and its main road has become a representative cultural street of Seoul due to the many cafés, galleries, and unique restaurants.
 The area is enjoyable regardless of age or gender, with special attractions like the World Jewellery Museum, Owl Art & Craft Museum and more.

 Enter any one of the countless cafés lining the street that draw your fancy to take in the ambience of Samcheong-dong over a cup of coffee.
 We recommend getting a window seat or a table on the terrace to enjoy the active street scene.
-After leaving the café to wander through the alleys, you may come upon the garden at Jeongdok Library.
-Many people visit the garden in spring, when the cherry blossoms are in bloom, and in fall, when the trees are bright with color.

 * 10 dollar budget for Samcheongdong-gil Road & Bukchon Hanok Village!

 Samcheong-dong café 5,000~7,000 won + museum admission 3,000~5,000 won